 - Spy cameras, some often disguised as common household objects, can be used to prove adultery or undeclared business activities

-- GPS car trackers are sometimes used to discredit a spouses claims in relation to their whereabouts
+- GPS car trackers are sometimes used to discredit a spouses claims about their whereabouts

 - Data recovery devices can retrieve forgotten or deleted chat logs, which could provide evidence of an affair, while some can even detect pornography on a device

-- Call recording devices can pick up exchanges which suggest undeclared business activities, hidden assets and even adulterous affairs, as well as vital verbal statements which could affect the outcome of divorce cases.
+- Call recording devices can pick up exchanges that suggest undeclared business activities, hidden assets and even adulterous affairs, as well as vital verbal statements that could affect divorce cases.

-Many of us think that we have a right to privacy even on social media sites, but its crucial to remember that these platforms are public and so is the information, images and messages we share on them.
-If in doubt whether to press send, publish or share dont do it.
-Image credit: Wiki Commons
+Many of us think we have a right to privacy even on social media sites, but it's crucial to remember that these platforms are public, and so are the information, images and messages we share.
+If you doubt whether to press send, publish or share, dont do it.